Kaiser Permanente Medical Assistant Career Launch Scholarship

 How do I apply for the scholarship?

-- Apply to the Seattle Central Medical Assistant program for Fall 2020.
-To do this:
+- Begin by applying to the Seattle Central Medical Assistant application for Fall 2020.
+To get started:

 Applicants must meet eligibility requirements for the Medical Assistant program.

-The scholarship also seeks to support students from underrepresented backgrounds.
+The scholarship aims to support students from underrepresented communities.
+All US citizens, asylum seekers and DACA recipients are eligible.
 While not required, people who meet any of the criteria below are encouraged to apply:

 - First-generation college students (neither parent received a four-year college degree)